Ticket info for 2024 will be available here from Thursday 27th July.

 Try BB7 4LH.
 It's the other side of the road but the nearest you will get.

-There is a regular bus service that passes the festival gates, the X80.
+There is a regular bus service that passes the festival gates, the 280 (operated by Stagecoach).
 This runs along the A59 from Preston in the West to Skipton out East.
-More info and timestables in the links below:
+More info and timetables here.

 Yes.
-It costs only £12 for the weekend.
+It doesn't cost much when bought in advance for the weekend.

-Bring a car full of folk and it'll only be a couple of quid each, plus you can share the fuel costs, save the environment, and wear a rightfully smug grin as you arrive.
+Bring a car full of folk and it'll only be a few quid each, plus you can share the fuel costs, save the environment, and wear a rightfully smug grin as you arrive.

 We try to encourage those who prefer things a bit quieter to head towards the furthest fields.
 These areas generally have a bit more room too as they require a bit more effort to get there. (it's not miles away though - maybe a few hundred meters further).